Nicky-Nie/PM591/HW2/README.md

 ```

 ![](HW2_files/figure-gfm/unnamed-chunk-19-1.png)<!-- --> As complexity
-increases, the misclassification errors in both train set and validation
+increases, the misclassification errors validation set decreases, which
-set decreases, which shows that the fourth model is the best one.
+shows that the fourth model is the best one.